Metaethics, epistemology, philosophy of mind

 5142 Helen C. White

 Michael holds a BA from the University of Vienna and a BPhil from the University of Oxford.
 His main areas of interest are meta-ethics and meta-epistemology.
 He also likes to think about questions in the philosophy of mind and action, especially those that have meta-normative implications.
 In his BPhil thesis, Michael defended the view that moral understanding cannot be reduced to moral knowledge.
 He argued that moral understanding, unlike moral knowledge, requires first-personal experience of moral emotions.
-Apart from philosophy, Michael enjoys rowing, cooking, playing the clarinet, and good comedy, both on screen and in conversation with friends.
+Apart from philosophy, Michael enjoys rowing, playing the clarinet, and good comedy, both on screen and in conversation with friends.